panter/dashboard.panter.ch/README.md

 * `cp .env.example .env` and fill in some values (esp. the access tokens)
 * `cp config/salaries.yml.sample config/salaries.yml` and fill in some values
 * `bundle`
+* `rake clone_git_repositories` to have all git repositories locally alternatively you can rsync the cloned repositories from the dashboard production server.
 * `dashing s`

 ## License